 Puya raimondii (subgenus puya)

 P. raimondii, is found primarily, in the ‘warmer’ northern portion of the Altiplano into Peru, including Huascarán National Park which covers over 1,300 sq.mi.
 It typically does not freeze where it grows, this is a ‘tropical’ area despite its elevation.
 It would then prefer to neither freeze nor bake.
 It is the largest and tallest of the genus and family, its vegetative rosette base reaching nearly 10’ tall, its inflorescence to 23’+ even up to 29′, carrying as many as 20,000 flowers, producing upwards of a million seeds.
-This species typically takes up 40 to 100 years to bloom and, being monocarpic, like most Bromeliads, then dies.
+This species typically takes up 40 to well over 100 years to bloom and, being monocarpic, like most Bromeliads, then dies.
+As you would expect then, very few plants will be blooming in any one year making pollination even more difficult as the plants are anything but common in the landscape.
 The UC Berkeley Botanical Garden have grown this from seed blooming in 1986, the first such event in the world away from its native range, and then again in late summer of 2014 and 2018.
 Mysteriously their flowering came at 28 years.

 Puya mirabilis (subgenus puyopsis)